sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 Such assertions do not come with JUnit 5.
 These assertions are part of the [AssertJ](https://joel-costigliola.github.io/assertj/) project.
 AssertJ is a fluent assertions API for Java, giving us several interesting assertions that are especially useful when dealing with lists or complex objects.
 We recommend you get familiar with it!
 {% endhint %}

 Let us now re-write the test.
-This time we will stub the `IssuedInvoices` class.

-For that to happen, we first need to make sure the stub can be "injected" into the `InvoiceFilter` class.
-If you look at the previous implementation of the `InvoiceFilter` class, you will notice that the class instantiates the `IssuedInvoices` class on its own.
-If we are to use a stub, the class should allow the stub to be injected.

-It suffices to pass the dependency to the constructor, instead of instantiating it directly:
+This time we will stub the `IssuedInvoices` class which means that we need to find a way for the test to make the substitution.
+The current implementation of `InvoiceFilters` creates its instance of `IssuedInvoices` internally which means the test has no way of doing so.
+The most direct way to do this is to have the `IssuedInvoices` passed in as an explicit dependency, in this case through the constructor.

+{% hint style='tip'%}
+There are JVM frameworks that use runtime reflection to allow different implementations to be substituted when a class is instantiated, but that's missing the point here.
+That would continue to hide the dependency that already exists (on the underlying database) leaving the code diverging from the structure it represents.
+We can use the writing of the test to show us where we need to correct that.
+{% endhint %}

 ```java
 import java.util.List;
 import static java.util.stream.Collectors.toList;